 (1) Boiling Point, and (2) Evaporation.

-51. What are the 3 physical principles that describe how energy is handled and transferred?
+51. What are the three physical principles that describe how energy is handled and transferred?

 53. What is Archimedes’ Principle?

 The buoyant force on an object is equal to the weight of the fluid displaced by the object.
 The property of something weightless and insubstantial.
-Occurs because pressure below submerged objects always exceeds pressure above the object.
+This occurs because pressure below submerged objects always exceeds the pressure above the object.
 Gases also exert buoyant forces.
 Helps keep solid particles suspended in gases (aerosols).

 54. What is the Bernoulli Effect?

 As the velocity of airflow increases, pressure decreases with total energy remaining constant.
-Fluid passing through a tube that meets constriction experiences significant pressure drop.
-Fluid that flows through constriction increases it’s velocity while lateral wall pressure decreases.
+Fluid passing through a tube that meets constriction experiences a significant pressure drop.
+Fluid that flows through constriction increases its velocity while lateral wall pressure decreases.

 55. What is Boyle’s Law?

-The relationship between the pressure and volume of a gas at constant temperature; when volume increase, pressure decreases.
+The relationship between the pressure and volume of a gas at constant temperature; when volume increases, pressure decreases.

 56. What is Celsius?

 Metric unit for measuring temperature.
-On this scale water freezes at zero and boils at 100.
-At -273 degrees C is where kinetic molecular activity stops which is equal to 0 K.
+On this scale, water freezes at zero and boils at 100.
+At -273 degrees C, kinetic molecular activity stops, which is equal to 0 K.

 57. What is Charles Law?

 A principle that describes the relationship between the temperature and volume of a gas at constant pressure.
-Volume of a gas varies directly with its temperature.
+The volume of a gas varies directly with its temperature.
 If the temperature goes up, so does volume.
 If it goes down, so does the volume.

 58. What is convection?